 - 11 Buy to Cover: Frequently Asked Questions

 What Does Buy to Cover Mean?

 To understand what a buy to cover order is, you have to understand short selling.
-Let me start by saying that short selling is risky and I don’t recommend it for new traders.
+Let me start by saying that watchlist in kind.
+FOR EXAMPLE, a period of deflation might bring more opportunities for short selling is risky and I don’t recommend it for new traders.
 There’s far more risk than going long — buying low and selling high.

 Here’s how it works … When you enter a short sell order, you’re borrowing shares from your broker.
 You sell them into the market when a stock is high, anticipating it will go down.